mechmotum/mechmotum.github.io/content/treadle-pump-experiment.rst

    :align: center
    :alt: Treadle Example.

    *Figure 1.
-A user “treadles” on the Money Maker treadle pump.*
+A user "treadles" on the Money Maker treadle pump.*

 The treadle pump is an inexpensive and portable irrigation tool.
 According to International Development Enterprises (IDE), treadle pumps helped farmers in